 In PingMag, Heather Lorusso describes and illustrates how handcrafted clay pottery occupies a special place for Japanese.
 Not just on shelves as collections on display but in people’s homes, in cafes,

-To me handcrafted clay pottery shows a labour of love, patience and warmth.
+To me handcrafted clay pottery shows a labor of love, patience and warmth.